olamrabti/1337-cub3D/MLX42/README.md

 However if you can't do either CMake will still be able to fetch GLFW and build it.
 You can then statically link it from the `_deps` folder.

+> [!NOTE]
-> **Note**: For Codam, GLFW is already installed on the Macs.
+> For Codam, GLFW is already installed on the Macs.

+> [!NOTE]
-> **Note**: During the linking stage, the flag to link GLFW can either be: -lglfw3 or -lglfw depending on your system.
+> During the linking stage, the flag to link GLFW can either be: -lglfw3 or -lglfw depending on your system.

 1. Compile your program with the library:
 	- For: [MacOS](#for-macos)